spirit-island/spirit-island-mod/CUSTOM.md

 ### Power Cards
 - https://kb.tabletopsimulator.com/custom-content/custom-deck/
+  - The card/deck image should be in portriat orientation
 - Set name of object to that of power card
   - https://kb.tabletopsimulator.com/player-guides/context-menu/
 - Move card onto power card editor